-Enterovirus associated with type 1 diabetes identified — gives hope
+Enterovirus associated with type 1 diabetes identified — gives hope for vaccine

 24 October 2013